INFOGRAPHICS

 Public input is necessary to show that Canadians won’t stand for toxins that torture wildlife, decrease biodiversity, and pose a serious threat to the safety of people and pets.

-As long as these products remain available in Canada these poisons will continue to kill wild and domestic animals across the country, such as these recent strychnine deaths in British Columbia, where strychnine has been banned at the provincial level for years.
+As long as Compound 1080 remains available in Canada these poisons will continue to kill wild and domestic animals across the country, such as these recent strychnine deaths in British Columbia, where strychnine has been banned at the provincial level for years.

 WHERE POISONS ARE BEING USED IN CANADA TO KILL WOLVES AND COYOTES

 Find out if these poisons have been used near you.
-Ask your MP and look at the records from 2010-2016 on this map:
+Ask your local government representatives and look at the records from 2010-2016 on this map: